Engagement

 EOS priority themes for 2023:

-Human and labour rights: EOS engages on human and labour rights, expecting companies to acknowledge human rights impacts present within operations and supply chains and to demonstrate appropriate board- and executive-level governance.
-EOS also focuses on the protection of Indigenous and community rights, the protection of digital rights in the virtual world, and promotion of the UN Guiding Principles (UNGPs) on Business and Human Rights within corporations.
+Human and labour rights: EOS engaged companies to acknowledge human rights impacts present within operations and supply chains and to demonstrate appropriate board- and executive-level governance.
+Indigenous and community rights, human rights in conflict zones, data privacy, and freedom of expression were areas of focus.